pbochynski/katacoda-scenarios/kyma-basics/prepare.md

-Please wait until you see the message **Kubernetes started** in the terminal.
+Please wait until you see the message **Kyma installed** in the terminal.

 Create alias `k` for `kubectl` and install autocompletion:
 ```